Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 When you use a boon, add dice equal to the boon's rating to your roll.
 Though, after you do, the boon is used up and vanishes.
 If you have multiple Boons which might fit, you have to choose only one of them.

+{: .important }
 > Cyrene wants to hide and sneak behind enemy lines.
 The camp is well guarded; someone is expecting her.
 The GM sets the difficulty to sneak into the camp at **2.** Cyrene tests Maneuver with Reason as she steps from shadow to shadow and rolls a phenomenal **4** successes.
 Easily enough to succeed.
 She spends **1** Favour and turns the **2** excess successes into a boon named `Hidden from Sight` with rating **2** on herself.
 >
 > In the enemy camp, she finds her target of her assassination mission: the loathsome merchant king Samson.
-Cyrene and the GM agree that they are more interested in the fallout of this event than the assassination itself, so murdering the merchant discretely without anyone noticing and making it out unseen will be a resolved with a single uncontested test with difficulty **3.**
+Cyrene and the GM agree that they are more interested in the fallout of this event than the assassination itself, so murdering the merchant discretely without anyone noticing and making it out unseen will be a resolved with a single simple test with difficulty **3.**
 >
 > Cyrene's initial roll shows only **2** successes, but she may now invoke her Boon `Hidden from Sight` to gain **2** extra dice for her assassination attempt.
 The **2** extra dice turn her attempt into a success.
 The boon has been used and vanishes and so does Cyrene into the night.